Madman of the People: Reception

 Though the series earned good ratings, ranking 12th for the season with a 14.9 average household share, it was pulled from NBC's schedule in January 1995 and cancelled before the 1994-95 season was officially over.
 It is one of the highest-rated 1st-year shows to ever get cancelled during its initial season.
 NBC soured on the show because it lost a considerable portion of its lead-in audience from Seinfeld and was also hindering the then-freshman hit drama ER.
 NBC noticed the early success of Friends and decided to re-shuffle its lineup to put that show in the 9:30 PM EST spot, leading to one of the most dominant programming blocs in TV history.
-The last two episodes aired in June 1995, during the period that was formerly called "Burn-off Theatre", when in the pre-reality TV era networks would make more money airing new episodes of already-doomed shows than it would for repeats from most shows that would return the following fall.
+The last two episodes aired in June 1995, during the period that was formerly called "Burn-off Theatre", when networks would make more money airing new episodes (with plenty of paid advertisements) of already-doomed shows than it would from repeats of shows that were returning for the next TV season, and reality TV was not commonly made as a source for cheaper original summertime programming.

 When it first aired, Madman of the People was considered by critics as one of "the fall season's least likable new comedies" and not deserving of its comedy label.